An oesophageal stent is a small metal or plastic tube put into the food pipe (oesophagus). It keeps the food pipe open.

 A cancer in the food pipe can partly or completely block it and make it difficult to swallow.
 Putting a stent into the blocked area opens up the food pipe again.
 This allows you to swallow food and drink more easily.

 You have the stent fitted in hospital in the endoscopy department or x-ray department.
 It usually takes about 30 minutes.
+You need to stay in hospital overnight or for a few days.

 Before your treatment

 Your doctor or specialist nurse explains what happens and how they fit the stent.
-They ask you to sign a form saying that you agree to have the procedure.
+They ask you to sign a consent form saying that you agree to have the procedure.
 You can ask them any questions that you have.
 Tell them about any medicines you are taking.

 You shouldn’t eat or drink for at least 6 hours beforehand.